-This idea got me thinking, how many of my favorite authors can write short stories?
+So, how many of my favorite authors can write good short stories?

-Each different story has a different message, as it should be, but one thing I enjoy is the way everything makes sense.
-What I mean is this, given that the events in The Harry Potter series deal with bloodlines and the balance between good and evil, it makes sense that these stories often depict the beliefs accumulated by pro and anti-muggle wizards.
+Each of the stories in The Tales of Beedle the Bard has a different message, as it should be, but one thing I enjoy is the coherence throughout the collection.
+Given that the events in the Harry Potter series deal with bloodlines and the balance between good and evil, it makes sense that the fictional folklore of the wizarding world would influence pro and anti-muggle wizards.

 The Wizard and The Hopping Pot

-The plot of the first story is fairly simple—a selfish wizard, whose father was a famous healer, inherits an enchanted pot.
+The plot of the first story is fairly simple.
+A selfish wizard, whose father was a famous healer, inherits an enchanted pot.
 Inside the pot, there is a shoe with a note reading: “In the fond hope, my son, that you will never need this.”
 The mean-hearted man, refuses to help those who seek medical care.
-With each refusal, the pot is overcome with the malady of the person and grows a foot to follow him around.
-The wizard can no longer sleep due the noise and complaints made by the pot, and he decides to cure all of those who were brought before him.
-The pot then begins to settle down and once it is rid of the diseases, the shoe appears once more.
+With each refusal, the pot develops the malady of the person and grows a foot to follow him around.
+The wizard can no longer sleep due the noise made by the pot, and decides to cure all of those brought before him.
+The pot then begins to heal and the shoe appears once more.
 The wizard then places the shoe on the foot of the pot, and they walk off into the sunset.

 I’ll be honest, this wasn’t one of my favorite stories in the collection.
-It wasn’t that the writing was bland, but the I felt like I didn’t take much away from the story.
-In other words, it was easily forgettable.
+The story was well-written but I didn’t take much from the story.

 The Fountain of Fair Fortune

 The second story is about a mystical fountain, rumored to grant fair fortune to those who bathe in it.
 No person has been able to accomplish the feat, but one day, three witches are able to penetrate the walls surrounding the fountain.
-One of the witches accidentally drags a knight along with them, and so they are forced to work together to reach the fountain.
-The first witch wants to be given health, the second seeks to make a fortune, and the third wants to be cured of heartbreak.
+One of the witches accidentally drags a knight along, and they are forced to work together to reach the fountain.
+The first witch wants health, the second seeks fortune, and the third wants to be cured of heartbreak.
 The knight has no hope that he will be given the opportunity to bathe in the fountain.
-The group comes across major obstacles, the first being “Pay me the fruit of your labors.”
 As the group solves each riddle, they are able to move a bit forward.
-Along the way, the second witch is able to mix a potion that cures the disease of the first witch and in return, will be able to give her fortune.
-Therefore, they no longer have use of the fountain.
+Along the way, the second witch mixes a potion that cures the disease of the first witch and the second witch gives her a fortune in return.
 The third witch comes to the realization that she never loved the man who broke her heart and lets the knight bathe in the fountain.
 The knight, who has fallen in love with the third witch, bathes in the fountain and then asks her to marry him.
-She accepts and all three of the witches, along with the knight, live full and happy lives without realizing the fountain had no powers at all.
+She accepts and all three of the witches—along with the knight—live full and happy lives without realizing the fountain had no powers at all.

 An article by The Statesman, reports that fantasy books are twice as popular with young readers than novels set in a more realistic world.
 While I definitely believe this to be true and include myself in this statistic, I think it is equally important to relate fantasy to reality.

-The Fountain of Fair Fortune is a great example of using fantasy to draw from realism.
-The knight from the story feels that he is less than the women who have been gifted from magic but finds that he is able to create his own fortune after all.
+The Fountain of Fair Fortune is a great example of using fantasy to draw from reality.
+The knight from the story feels that he is less than the women who have been gifted magic, but finds that he is able to create his own fortune after all.

-I feel that the underlying message of this story, magic isn’t necessary to solve problems, is a powerful one.
-We often tend to escape reality by reading, but it’s also crucial (especially for children) to know that things can be achieved of their own merit.
+The underlying message of this story—magic isn’t necessary to solve problems— is a powerful one.
+We often tend to escape reality by reading, but it’s also crucial (especially for children) to know that their dreams can be achieved of their own merit.